Blog

 How Can You Help Someone Who is at Risk for Suicide?

-People who are in a suicidal crisis are in a state of mind where they feel hopeless and stuck with no solution except for suicide.
-Their thinking tends to become narrowed with thoughts that are negative and distorted dominating.
-Their problems solving abilities are impacted.
-In the case of individuals who are in a suicidal crisis the first step would be to make sure that they get professional help so that they are helped to move towards emotional stability even as they stay safe.
+People who are in a suicidal crisis are in a state of mind where their thinking tends to become narrowed, with thoughts that are negative and distorted, dominating.
+Their problem-solving abilities are impacted, and they feel hopeless and stuck with no solution except for suicide.
+In the case of individuals who are in a suicidal crisis, the first step would be to make sure that they get professional help so that they are helped to move towards emotional stability, even as they stay safe.
 This may require hospitalization.
-The underlying disorder would need to be treated while the event that acted as the precipitant is also addressed.
-The goals of treatment are to help the person to move towards an emotional state of stability where he can then work on building healthy coping skills.
-Treatment would involve medical treatment as well as psychotherapy.

-Being well informed about suicide is crucial in the battle to prevent the needless loss of precious lives.
+Being well-informed about suicide is crucial in the battle to prevent the needless loss of precious lives.

 For immediate help if you are in a crisis, call the toll-free National Suicide Prevention Lifeline at 1-800-273-TALK (8255), which is available 24 hours a day, 7 days a week.
 All calls are confidential."
 Other helpful resources include: https://www.speakingofsuicide.com/resources and https://suicidepreventionlifeline.org/how-we-can-all-prevent-suicide/ to learn more about suicide.